Breword/tmux/FAQ.md

 ### Why do I see dots around a session when I attach to it?

-tmux limits the size of the window to the smallest attached session.
+Until version 2.9, tmux limits the size of the window to the smallest attached client.
 If it didn't do this then it would be impossible to see the entire window.
 The dots mark the size of the window tmux can display.

 To avoid this, detach all other clients when attaching: